qiime2/q2-fragment-insertion/README.md

 QIIME 2's "Moving Pictures" [tutorial](https://docs.qiime2.org/2017.10/tutorials/moving-pictures/#generate-a-tree-for-phylogenetic-diversity-analyses) suggests constructing a de-novo phylogeny for the fragments, i.e `FeatureData[Sequence]`, to obtain a `Phylogeny[Rooted]` that can be used for phylogenetic diversity computation.
 "Fragment insertion" via this plugin provides an alternative way to acquire the `Phylogeny[Rooted]` by inserting sequences of `FeatureData[Sequence]` into a high quality reference phylogeny and thus provides multiple advantages over de-novo phylogenies, e.g. accurate branch lengths, multi-study meta-analyses, mixed region meta-analyses (e.g. V4 and V2).

-Let us use the `FeatureData[Sequence]` from QIIME's tutorial as our input:
+Let us use the `FeatureData[Sequence]` from QIIME 2's tutorial as our input:

    - `rep-seqs.qza`: [view](https://view.qiime2.org/?src=https%3A%2F%2Fdocs.qiime2.org%2F2017.10%2Fdata%2Ftutorials%2Fmoving-pictures%2Frep-seqs.qza) | [download](https://docs.qiime2.org/2017.10/data/tutorials/moving-pictures/rep-seqs.qza)